3 Real-Life Solutions to Ensure Video Conferencing Adoption

 So I asked, “Why don’t people use it?”

 His reply: “I blame myself for not really understanding the deployment.
 We wanted to bring 3 locations into a single video call and each location has dual screens.
 So if I am in Toronto and want to have a call with our New York and San Francisco offices, I want to be able to see New York on one screen and San Francisco on the other screen, but I can’t.
 I have to look at them both crammed into one screen.
 So we don’t use the equipment much.”

 Unfortunately for this IT director and many like him, that is a lot of money spent on a wasted video conferencing implementation.
 This is a very real problem and probably a lot more prevalent than you might think.

 And he was right.
-There wasn’t much he could do to get the results he was looking for from his video conferencing deployment.
+There wasn’t much he could do to get the results he was looking for from his video conferencing deployment (technology design & technology strategy are key for adoption).
 But that doesn’t mean you have to repeat the mistake he made.
 You can achieve exactly what the consulting company wanted to with multiple locations on separate screens in the same call.

 In fact there is more than one solution but the price difference between them is very different.

 • Most phone calls are between two people and likewise so are most video calls.
 The tech speak for a video call between two people is a “point-to-point” call.
 And if you continue the tech speak analogy, a video call with more than two people is a multi-point call.